pingcap/docs/tidb-cloud/third-party-monitoring-integrations.md

 ## View or modify third-party integrations

 1. Log in to the [TiDB Cloud console](https://tidbcloud.com).
-2. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Admin**.
+2. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Project Settings**.
-3. On the **Admin** page of your project, click **Integrations** in the left navigation pane.
+3. On the **Project Settings** page of your project, click **Integrations** in the left navigation pane.

 The available third-party integrations are displayed.